Depart home and fly to Manaus, Brazil

 Welcome to Brazil

 Today, you’ll arrive in Manaus, known as the Paris of the tropics.
 If you purchased your airfare or transfer from Vantage, upon arrival in Manaus, a Vantage representative will meet you and arrange transfer to your centrally located hotel.
-This evening, please join your fellow travelers for a Welcome Dinner at a local restaurant.
+Enjoy the rest of the day at leisure, with lunch and dinner on your own.

 Discover Manaus, gateway to the Amazon